helgeanl/vigilant-robot/README.md

 You might want to fix:

 * PID is at times unreliable.
+* PWM-module for slider values.

 #### Disclaimer
 The project was given a full score of 100/100, but is released as is.
+Including temporary code, bad code, and presumably a lot bugs.
 It will however not give you a good score unless you read and understand it.
-Including temporary code, bad code, and presumably some bugs.